-- Staff analyzed results from a variety of assessments (Running Records, M-STEP Reading, Math, Science, Social Studies, Writing and NWEA Reading, Language and Math, and Essential Standard Assessments) to drive planning and instruction and increase student achievement in all areas. - All instruction is aligned to Common Core State Standards. - All staff utilized guided highlighted, research based, strategies to focus on comprehension of reading and summarizing in writing to promote student growth and meet the needs of all students. - Implemented 5 day planned activities to relationship build to begin our school year.
+- Staff analyzed results from a variety of assessments (Running Records, M-STEP Reading, Math, Science, Social Studies, Writing and NWEA Reading and Math, and Essential Standard Assessments) to drive planning and instruction and increase student achievement in all areas. - All instruction is aligned to Common Core State Standards. - Implemented 5 day planned activities to relationship build to begin our school year.
 Collaborating not only within the grade level but across the two grades so that students are familiar with all staff in the building and also with all students. - All students at Pine Street are instructed by certified teachers in music, art and physical education. - Through the Multi-tiered intervention model, the core support team and para-pros offered students reinforcement through small group work in reading and math throughout the year.
 Student growth is seen on the MTSS screener, on Running Records, and on the NWEA spring benchmark. - The Student Assistance Team (SAT) collaborated to identify areas of concern, determine strategies for intervention and assess the needs of individual students. - Social Work services were provided to some students.
-Students at all grades received three presentations throughout the school year designed to reduce bullying behaviors and promote a positive school climate. - Our building provides two computer labs and student iPads to reach and enhance student learning through the use of technology. - The school wide Positive Behavior and Intervention Support (PBiS) system is used to create a positive and safe environment for all students and staff. - Pine Street students produced, directed and delivered the building news and announcements through broadcasts each morning utilizing the new technology that included projectors, sound systems, computers, and other digital equipment. - Pine Street Elementary School continued to host the Allegan County Spelling Bee promoting student competition throughout 3 school districts. - Pine Street's service club continues to interact with events within our community.
-Students and staff donated cereal to replenish the local food pantries and ran a Toys for Tots toy drive for needy children. - All students continue to be offered a variety of free after-school intramural programs as well as other events run by the WIPTO, parent volunteers, and our staff such as Art Club, Dance Club, Game Club, Lego Robotics and Mine-Craft.
+Students at all grades received Second Step lessons monthly throughout the school year designed to build social skills and promote a positive school climate. - Our building provides two computer labs and student iPads to reach and enhance student learning through the use of technology. - The school wide Positive Behavior and Intervention Support (PBiS) system is used to create a positive and safe environment for all students and staff. - Pine Street Elementary School continued to participate in the Allegan County Spelling Bee promoting student competition. - Pine Street's Student council club continues to interact with events within our community.
+Students and staff donated food to replenish the local food pantries and the Hand to Hand program.
+They collect toys for the Wayland Area Christmas Project. - All students continue to be offered a variety of free after-school intramural programs as well as other events run by the WIPTO, parent volunteers, and our staff such as Art Club, Game Club, and Lego Robotics.